opendocsg/slw-judgments-backfill/2009_SGCA_27/report.md

 29     The applicable test in relation to an appeal against a judge’s decisions on interlocutory applications involving the exercise of judicial discretion is such that the appellate court will only

-interfere if: (a) the judge misdirected himself with regard to the principles under which his discretion was exercised; (b) the judge took into account matters which he ought not to have done or failed to take into account matters which he ought to have done; or (c) where his decision was plainly wrong: see _The Vishva Apurva_ [1992] 2 SLR 175 at [16].
+interfere if: (a) the judge misdirected himself with regard to the principles under which his discretion was exercised; (b) the judge took into account matters which he ought not to have done or failed to take into account matters which he ought to have done; or (c) where his decision was plainly wrong: see _The Vishva Apurva_ <span class="citation">[1992] 2 SLR 175</span> at [16].

 **_(i) The discovery order_**